OmarHussainX/evolveu-competencies/README.md

 _[Solution for Comp 140 - JavaScript Objects and State](src/assignments/Comp%20140%20-%20JavaScript%20Objects%20and%20State.pdf)_
 <p align="center"><img src="src/img/accounts.png" /></p>

 Test driven development of an `AccountsController` class, allowing for the management of a collection of bank `Account` objects.
-The `AccountsController` class stores bank `Account` objects in a [private array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Field_declarations), and provides several methods for managing the collection of bank `Account` objects, e.g.
+The `AccountsController` class stores bank `Account` objects in a [private array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Field_declarations), and provides several methods for managing the collection of bank `Account` objects:
 * adding, deleting, renaming accounts
 * getting the account with highest/lowest balance
 * getting the total balance of all accounts